kj-1729/gadgets/files/README.md

 # list_files.py
-This list all directories/files under a given directory.
+This will list all directories/files under a given directory.

 Usage:
 ```